fabianmoss/website/content/event/2024/20240618-21_MCM24/index.md

   country: Portugal
 summary:
 abstract: |
-  We introduce a novel perspective on set-class analysis combining the DFT magnitudes with the music visualisation technique of wavescapes.
+  "We introduce a novel perspective on set-class analysis combining the DFT magnitudes with the music visualisation technique of wavescapes.
 With such a combination, we create a visual representation of a piece's multidimensional qualia, where different colours indicate saliency in chromaticity, diadicity, triadicity, octatonicity, diatonicity, and whole-tone quality.
 At the centre of our methods are: 1) the formal definition of the _Fourier Qualia Space_ (FQS), 2) its particular ordering of DFT coefficients that delineate regions linked to different musical aesthetics, and 3) the mapping of such regions into a coloured wavescape.
 Furthermore, we demonstrate the intrinsic capability of the FQS to express qualia ambiguity and map it into a synopsis wavescape.
 Finally, we showcase the application of our methods by presenting a few analytical remarks on Bach's _Three-part Invention_ BWV 795, Debussy's _Reflets dans l'eau_, and Webern's _Four Pieces for Violin and Piano_, Op.
-7, No. 1, unveiling increasingly ambiguous wavescapes.
+7, No. 1, unveiling increasingly ambiguous wavescapes."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.